Dr. Joseph Calvin Thomas - 1994 A Award Recipient

 Dr. Joseph Thomas, reared in a Methodist parsonage, has demonstrated excellence as a servant-leader in the church.
 A vision for ministry placed him in almost every leadership position at the Florence First United Methodist Church.
 We applaud his service to his alma mater.

 This final “C” is found in Family Circle.
-His family—wife, once a college faculty member herself, and daughter both are Asbury graduates.
+His wife, once a college faculty member herself, and his daughter are both Asbury graduates.
 How ironic that, as the chief academic officer of a university under pressure to be politically correct, he has struggled with university policy regulating standards for faculty dating their students.
 This alum, as a former faculty member, expressed relief that such a policy did not prevail at Asbury when he courted Elizabeth Johnson, a Wilmore “townie” and science student under his tutelage.

 It is indeed a privilege to honor Joseph Calvin Thomas, foremost an Asburian and an Olympian of the class of 1954 with this distinguished Alumni Award.